kaidolepik/Advent_of_code_2020/README.md

 ### Day 6

-Pure tidyverse; focused on parsing the input to allow easy filtering.
+Pure tidyverse; focused on parsing the input to facilitate filtering.

 ### Day 7